 "Identity-First" Language Vs "People-First" Language

 A counter-movement has developed called "identity-first," which has been embraced by many in the disability community.
 Advocates say that putting their identity as a disabled person first is an acceptable way for people to identify themselves.
 They say separating person and their disability or using the term disabled actually insinuates that disability terms are negative and derogatory.

 Some people get so caught up in correcting people’s language that they miss the point of what people first language is supposed to achieve – to fight stigma and to ensure that people with disabilities get the same treatment as everyone else.

 When a person without a disability reads a descriptor such as “people with disabilities,” they will skip over the terms “people with” or "person who has."
 A word describing a disability may evoke negative images, misconceptions, and myths in the mind of the reader, whether the “person” words are there or not.
 Some people still look at disabled people as objects of pity, non-persons, and as being limited by their condition or intelligence.

 What is truly needed here is a change in the public’s attitude towards people with disabilities, not fiddling around with words and policing their usage.
 While some progress has been made in reducing stigma and increasing knowledge of people with differences, individuals with disabilities, their families, advocates, and the media still need to continue to educate the public to treat the disabled as human beings.

-I wish that the people-first “language police” would take all the effort they put into correcting other people’s words and put their energy into educating the public that individuals with disabilities deserve equality, fair treatment, respect, and opportunities for education and meaningful work just like everyone else.
+I wish that the people-first “language police” would take the effort they put into correcting other people and educate the public that disabled individuals deserve equality, fair treatment, respect, and opportunities for education and meaningful work just like everyone else.

 © 2013 Carola Finch